It is an essential branch of the medical and biological sciences because it studies the immune system.

 What effect do vaccines have on the immune system?

 Vaccines are agents that teach the body to recognize and defend against infections caused by harmful pathogens, such as bacteria, viruses, and parasites.

 The vaccines provide an advance of a specific pathogen, which stimulates the body’s immune system to prepare itself in the event of an infection.

 The vaccines contain a harmless element of the infectious agent that stimulates the immune system to mount a response, beginning with the production of antibodies.

-The cells that respond to the vaccine proliferate both to make specific antibodies and to the provoking agent and also to form “memory cells”.
+The cells that respond to the vaccine proliferate to make specific antibodies and the provoking agent and form “memory cells.”

-By finding the infectious agent a second time, these memory cells are able to deal quickly with the threat by producing sufficient amounts of antibodies.
+By finding the infectious agent a second time, these memory cells can deal quickly with the threat by producing sufficient amounts of antibodies.
 The pathogens inside the body are finally destroyed, which frustrates the infection.